La5te2/ChessAI/Gadus.md

 ### 5.8 Batched Evaluation

 One MCTS invocation may receive several root states.
-The evaluator first resolves every initial request whose `PackedState` has a cached record, then groups the remaining requests by `PackedState`.
-When uncached requests remain, their unique states form one neural batch.
-Each cached or computed record initializes every root tree with the corresponding `PackedState`.
+The evaluator first assigns cached records to matching root nodes.
+It then groups the remaining roots by `PackedState`, evaluates the unique uncached states in one neural batch and assigns each resulting record to every matching root node.

 The batching scheduler retains a latency estimate $\tau$, measured in milliseconds, from one invocation to the next.
 The estimate begins at zero.
 Let $\Delta t$ be the measured duration of a neural call that evaluates exactly one uncached state.
 Such a call supplies the sample